imodpasteur/shareloc-utils/README.md

 ## Usage for batch downloading

 The easiest way to download a single dataset is to go to https://shareloc.xyz and click the download icon (downward arrow) on the dataset card.
 You will then get a generated command which you can use for downloading the dataset.

-If you want to know how the generated commands works, here we will give a few examples.
+Here are a few examples to show how the generated commands work.

 Basically, you can pass dataset URLs directly to the command line like this:
 ```